-He participates in the Global Alliance for Genomic Health (GA4GH)'s GDPR working group, the Future of Privacy Forum (FPF)'s Health working group, and FPF's Corporate-Academic Data Stewardship Research Alliance (CADRA).
+He participates in the Global Alliance for Genomic Health (GA4GH)'s GDPR working group and the Future of Privacy Forum (FPF)'s Health working group.
 Before joining Bird & Bird in 2018, he spent over five years working with a US law firm, including four years in its Tier 1 EU data protection practice.